Choosing a 90-Day Rehab Program for Drugs & Alcohol

 Location-wise, some people may prefer to recover closer to home, while others find a bit of distance gives them more space to work on their problems.

-The National Institute on Drug Abuse has different step-by-step guides for people seeking help for substance use disorders, including for adults, teens, translated into Spanish, and for people wanting to help a loved one.
+The National Institute on Drug Abuse has different step-by-step guides for people seeking help for substance use disorders, including for adults, and teens, translated into Spanish, and for people wanting to help a loved one.

 NIDA offers some principles on what makes an effective treatment program, including there is no such thing as a one-size-fits-all approach when it comes to recovery.
 Keeping that in mind:

 - A good treatment plan will address the patient’s underlying needs and not just drug use